WildCodeSchool/biarritz-0918-react-cnc/README.md

 ## Folder Hierarchy

 `/node_modules` : is the folder where all the dependencies are installed.
+Don't touch this.
-Don't touch this `/public` :
+`/public` :
 `/src` : where all the code is, this is the folder who get all our interest here.